-Municipalities are required to perform quality assurance checks by randomly contacting dwellings that were enumerated by an enumerator visit.
+The census coordinator or supervisor is required to perform quality assurance checks by randomly contacting dwellings that were enumerated by an enumerator visit.
 The calls verify that the dwellings have been visited by the enumerator, and provide a check on the usual resident count question.
 Households that completed their surveys online do not require this quality assurance check.
 The following table shows the number of households that must be contacted for quality assurance checks.